Moksha Settings Panel

 7. ‘Files’ dialog boxes

-File Manager: Specify various settings for the Moksha File Manager (PCManFM), including managing desktop icons.
+File Manager: Specify various settings for the Moksha File Manager (Thunar), including managing desktop icons

 Places: Specify which “places” (Home, desktop, etc) are displayed